whigg/waveforms/README.md

 * atmFuncs.py

-..Experimental ATM waveform functions provided by the ATM team (courtesy M. Studinger).
+   Experimental ATM waveform functions provided by the ATM team (courtesy M. Studinger).

 * atmWaveform.ipynb

-..iPython Notebook for exploring waveform characterization
+   iPython Notebook for exploring waveform characterization

 All processing in Python 2.7.
 I have not tested with 3.